DPDK/dpdk/doc/guides/nics/mlx5.rst

   - Forked secondary process not supported.
   - All mempools must be initialized before rte_eth_dev_start().
+  - External memory unregistered in EAL memseg list cannot be used for DMA unless such memory has been registered by ``mlx5_mr_update_ext_mp()`` in primary process and remapped to the same virtual address in secondary process.
+If the external memory is registered by primary process but has different virtual address in secondary process, unexpected error may happen.

 - Flow pattern without any specific vlan will match for vlan packets as well: